cksapp/Datto-DBPool_PSWrapper/docs/Datto-DBPool_API/Export-DBPoolModuleSettings.md

 ```

 ## DESCRIPTION
-The Export-DBPoolModuleSettings cmdlet exports the DBPool BaseURI, API, & JSON configuration information to file.
+The Export-DBPoolModuleSettings cmdlet exports the DBPool BaseURI, API Key, & JSON configuration information to file.

 Making use of PowerShell's System.Security.SecureString type, exporting module settings encrypts your API key in a format
 that can only be unencrypted with the your Windows account as this encryption is tied to your user principal.